Comparing the best automated transcription services for qualitative research in 2026

 So Quirkos Transcribe wins the accuracy benchmark on a noisy interview, but what about other aspects of the service?
 How does Quirkos compare for speed, cost and security?

-But it's also nearly half the turnaround speed of the next fastest (otter.ai) and nearly 3 times faster than the slowest and least accurate in this test (NVivo).
+Quirkos Transcribe is also nearly half the turnaround speed of the next fastest (otter.ai) and nearly 3 times faster than the slowest and least accurate in this test (NVivo).
+It should be noted that since this initial test, with regular updates to our transcription service, we are now averaging around 8 minutes or less to transcribe one hour of audio, so you have even less time to wait.

 However, the cost may be the most significant difference, especially if you have many hours of interviews.
-On an hourly basis, $15 a month for 50 hours of transcription ($45 a quarter for 150 hours) subscription gives a cost of $0.24 an hour - and it's even less if you subscribe for a whole year.
-That's 20 times cheaper than the next nearest (otter.ai).
-That's why we've said that our service can change how you do qualitative research, as you don't have to worry about transcribing everything - including your own thoughts and whole days of ethnography.
+We provide a quarterly subscription for $45, which gives 150 hours of transcription. $15 a month for 50 hours of transcription gives a cost of $0.30 an hour - and it's even less if you subscribe for a whole year.
+This is 11 times cheaper than the next nearest (otter.ai).
+That's why we've said that our service can change how you do qualitative research, as you don't have to worry about transcribing everything – including your own thoughts, and whole days of ethnography.

 Quirkos also gives away the most transcription time for free: 100 minutes before you need to pay anything.
 We chose that number because most qualitative interviews are just over an hour, so this makes sure you can test with a full interview.